- Solutions Solutions Explore >

 All AGM decisions must be recorded in the minutes, signed by the president and secretary, and approved by those designated during the meeting.

-Companies must keep a registered book of minutes and provide inspection rights to shareholders:
+Companies must keep a registered book of minutes.
+They must also provide inspection rights to shareholders, as follows:

-• Joint-stock companies: Five days before the meeting, unless the bye-laws allow more
+- Joint-stock companies: five days before the meeting, unless the bylaws allow more.

 Shareholders may request certified copies, which carry legal weight unless proven false.